 Our ForexBrokers.com team spent seven months and hundreds of hours assessing 43 different forex broker accounts

 for trading FX.
 In total, over 6,000 data points were collected.
-For this review, we will compare City Index vs Forex.com (GAIN Capital).
+For this review, we will compare City Index vs FOREX.com (GAIN Capital).

 To start this comparison, first, we will take a look at the fees charged for trading forex.
 It's important to note this is no easy task.
 Not every broker shares their average spreads, spreads can be fixed or variable (floating), execution policies differ, and brokers can act as market makers (dealers) or act as agents for execution.
 To simplify things, we analyzed everything for you and provide a single star rating for cost.
-Forex.com (GAIN Capital)'s score is 4.50 stars versus City Index's 4.00 stars.
+FOREX.com (GAIN Capital)'s score is 4.50 stars versus City Index's 4.00 stars.

 Cost aside, we can now turn our focus to regulation alongside currency availability.
 For regulation, it's very important to select a broker you can trust with your money.
-City Index and Forex.com (GAIN Capital) both are regulated in a major hub.
-City Index alongside Forex.com (GAIN Capital) are publicly traded companies.
+City Index and FOREX.com (GAIN Capital) both are regulated in a major hub.
+City Index and FOREX.com (GAIN Capital) are publicly traded companies.
 How many currency pairs are available to trade?
-Forex.com (GAIN Capital) offers its clients access to 84 different currency pairs while City Index has 65 available pairs, a difference of 19.
+Both brokers offer traders access to the same number of currency pairs, 84.